 Olive is a Registered Nurse and Midwife, with over 29 years of hospital and clinic hours her belt .

-The majority of my clients are about to go or have had Cancer Chemotherapy at some stage.
+70% of my clients are about to have Chemotherapy at some stage.
 Clients who are about to commence a cycle of chemotherapy know they will lose their hair.
 They are rarely prepared when they lose their brow hair.
 The trip to the hairdressers is planned, wig chosen, fab and funky head scarves tried on etc. the same prep is rarely done for the eyebrows!
 Those little hairs over our eyes don't get a look in , and we don't realise how important they are until they are gone.

 Brows not just a vanity thing, it is much more than that.
-They frame a face, and if lost can make you look sicker than you feel!
-My heart is with all my clients as they travel this journey.
-Brows get thinner and thinner at each chemo cycle , and touch ups are necessary 6 monthly-yearly.
-My cancer chemotherapy clients are more than just clients- it becomes a life long relationship .
+They frame a face, and if lost can make you look sicker than you feel.
+We know this.
+Brows get thinner and thinner at each chemo cycle , and touch ups ( also known as Colour Boosts) are necessary 6 monthly-yearly.
+Our cancer chemotherapy clients are more than just clients- it becomes a life long relationship .

-We work closely with the wonderful Versacchi - the Hair loss and Wig clinic near the Kinsale Road Roundabout in Cork on an " on call " basis .
-We try to arrange your apt to have your eyebrows Microbladed the same day as your wig appointment so it is all under one roof and attended to on the same day.
-If we are unable to facilitate this we will offer you an appointment at one if our other clinics.
+We work closely with the wonderful Versacchi - the Hair loss and Wig clinic Road in Cork city on an " on call " basis .
+They have made a room available to me for Versacchi clients to attend to all things brows .
+This is part of their service to their clients.
+We will try to arrange your apt to have your eyebrows Microbladed the same day as your wig appointment , so it is all under one roof .
+If we are unable to facilitate this we will offer you an appointment at our Clonakilty clinic.

 This photo below is a 67 yr old lady whose brows got thinner and thinner with every subsequent chemo round , which is almost yearly now.
 She lost all her brow hair eventually.
 We managed to emulate her brow shape recently, and she is just delighted.